mwlt68/Rainbow/README.md

 # RAINBOW
-This is real time chat app example.
+This is real time chat app (Whatsapp clone) example.
 # Project Overview

 This project is the graduation project of the Necmettin Erbakan University Computer Engineering department.
 The aim of the project is to allow users to send messages to each other and transmit media files in real time.
 Moreover, while performing these operations, it is aimed that only users can see these messages.
 In other words, messages are stored and transmitted encrypted.